 All these places are easy to find on Google.
 If you’re new to these spots, check out Mapmyride, RidewithGPS or Strava to help with route planning!

 Where do you ride early in the season?

-For many, Storm the Trent will be their first-ever attempt at an adventure racing event.
+For many, Storm will be their first-ever attempt at an adventure racing event.
 A common question we start to get in these final months is around what the best ways are to prepare for Race Day.
 Here are a couple of simple tips by discipline:

 Happy Adventuring!
 See you in May!